Tanishq-Goyal/Fikrnot/README.md

 # Fikrnot

-# Workflwow:
+# Workflow:
-The homepage has several sections along with a conversational chatbot located on the bottom right corner of the screen
-# The chatbot can be opened or closed by clicking on its circular icon.
+The homepage has several sections along with a conversational chatbot located on the bottom right corner of the screen The chatbot can be opened or closed by clicking on its circular icon.
 Buttons on navigation bar named as "signup"/"login" etc, open up the chatbot, prompting user to do mini actions of singup login or accessing information about services through chatbot.

 #The 404 page can be accessed by adding /404.html to the original netlify url. fikrnotnexus.netlify.com/404.html to be exact.